ref-humbold/Traceroute/README.md

 ### Output format
-When there are replies for *any* of the requests sent, then reply addresses are displayed with average reply time with count of responses.
+When there are replies for *any* of the requests sent, then reply addresses are displayed with average reply time with count of responses:
 ```
 <step>. <reply addresses> -- <average time> (<responses count>)
 ```

-When there are no replies, then a single asterisk character is displayed.
+When there are no replies, then a single asterisk character is displayed:
 ```
 <step>. *
 ```